geoglows/pygeoglows/docs/geoglows_streamflow.rst

 probabilities_table
 -------------------
-Processes the results of ``streamflow.forecast_stats``, ``streamflow.forecast_ensembles``, and ``streamflow.return_periods`` and uses flask template rendering to generate html code that shows the probabilities of exceeding the return period flow on each day of the forecast.
+Processes the results of `forecast_stats`_ , `forecast_ensembles`_, and `return_periods`_ and uses jinja2 template
+rendering to generate html code that shows the probabilities of exceeding the return period flow on each day of the forecast.

 +----------------------+--------------------------------------------------------+--------------------------+
 | Parameter            | Description                                            | Examples                 |